-Infrared Thermal Imaging for Moisture Intrusion, Air Leakage, Insulation Problems, Energy Auditing and Weatherization
+Infrared Thermal Imaging for Moisture Intrusion, Air Leakage, Insulation Problems, Mold and Weatherization

 Roof Moisture Intrusion

 The value of Infrared Thermography with Pinnacle Inspections Air leakage issues in homes and buildings often go unnoticed simply because we cannot see them.
 That is unless infrared, or thermal imaging is used.
 Thermal imaging with Pinnacle has become widely accepted as a 'must have' tool for building inspections, forensic inspections and weatherization.

 Pinnacle utilizes infrared thermal imaging because it provides a fast and accurate way to pinpoint and document exact locations of problems.

 Perhaps the most valuable part of infrared inspection is the ability to document and report findings.
 All of our Inspections and Reports often include IR technology that combines an infrared image with a visual image for enhanced identification, analysis and reporting.
 By incorporating the visual reference image, clients and/or contractors tasked with making repairs can easily relocate problems after an inspection is complete.

 Thermal imaging can also be used to validate the effectiveness of repairs by performing a follow-up infrared inspection combined with blower door testing.